-Reimbursement for Clinical Pastoral Education (CPE): Students paying on a per-credit basis who register for CPE are charged tuition at the regular Lancaster Seminary tuition rate.
+Reimbursement for Clinical Pastoral Education (CPE)

+Students paying on a per-credit basis who register for CPE are charged tuition at the regular Lancaster Seminary tuition rate.
 Students who are requesting to do the first unit of CPE to fulfill one year of their field education requirement should register for PT355.
+Students need to contact the Field Education Coordinator to begin the reimbursement process.
 (See also Registration Policies and Procedures, Section 5.)

-- At the request of the student registered for PT354, the Seminary will cover the site fee only, not to exceed five hundred dollars (\$500.00). - Any other fees charged by the site are not eligible for reimbursement. - If the student should not complete the CPE, the student may be responsible for reimbursing the Seminary any funds paid on the student's behalf. - In order for the Seminary to cover the cost, the student must submit or arrange for the center to send an invoice to the Business Office after the 50% refund period has passed for the semester in which he or she is enrolled. - The Seminary cannot prepay CPE fees.
+- At the request of the student registered for PT355, the Seminary will cover the site fee only, not to exceed five hundred dollars (\$500.00). - Any other fees charged by the site are not eligible for reimbursement. - If the student does not complete the CPE, the student will be responsible for reimbursing the Seminary any funds paid on the student's behalf. - In order for the Seminary to cover the cost, the student must submit or arrange for the center to send an invoice to the Business Office after the 50% refund period has passed for the semester in which he or she is enrolled. - The Seminary cannot prepay CPE fees.
 If prepayment is necessary, the student must pay the advance cost, and present a receipt to the Seminary for reimbursement after the 50% refund period has passed.

-Financial Aid at Lancaster Seminary: Lancaster Seminary provides financial aid to eligible students in the form of Lancaster Seminary Scholarships and Federal Stafford Loans.
+Financial Aid at Lancaster Seminary:

+Lancaster Seminary provides financial aid to eligible students in the form of Lancaster Seminary Scholarships and Federal Stafford Loans.
 If an eligible student wishes to be considered for financial aid, s/he must submit a Financial Aid Application to the Financial Aid Office each academic year.
-For full instructions and further information, refer to the Lancaster Seminary Financial Aid Handbook on the website at www.lancasterseminary.edu > Admissions > Financial Aid Information.